NATIONAL KIDS TAKE OVER THE KITCHEN DAY | SEPTEMBER 13

 Do you know what an inukshuk is?
 It’s a stone sculpture traditionally built by the Inuit people.
 They often serve as a marker for a variety of reasons.
 Jose Melo of Ontario, Canada created the world’s tallest.
 His measured 37 feet and 3.9 inches tall.
 The president of Allstone Quarry Products used 11 granite slabs to build the sculpture.

-Born on September 13th
+September 13th Celebrated Birthdays

 Laura Secord – 1775